lahrence/Gulllebelle/README.md

 # Documentation
+## **Important**
+There has been a change in the way account numbers are stored.
+Use [this](https://numbergenerator.org/random-12-digit-number-generator#!start=false) to generate a 12 digit number and put it behind your existing account numbers.

 ## About
 A fake banking website for scambaiting copied as close to Kitboga's , "Gull and Bull", as possible.